rajesh-adm/Debug_Assist/README.md

 ```
 ```
 -> Enter your choice (1-10): 2
-Enter the problem to search for (multiple words allowed): dhcp No matching problems found.
-Enter the full problem statement: unable to find LSAs in firewall filter accept term from the ospf session Enter the author name: sanapalar
-Enter Tech Area (def:Generic): ospf
-Entry saved successfully!
-Problem will be reported to the lead Enter the problem to search for (multiple words allowed): dhcp clients +----+-----------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------+-----------+----------+---------------------------------------+
+Enter the problem to search for (multiple words allowed): dhcp clients +----+-----------------------------------------------------------------------------------------------------------------------------+------------------------------------------------------+-----------+----------+---------------------------------------+
 || ID | Problem                                                                                                                     | Solution                                             | Author    | TechArea | Link                                  ||